Zippy-boy/wire-pod/Installation.md

     7. Lift the lift up then down again

 2. Refresh the [vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup) page and follow the instructions
+    -   Note that the vector-wirepod-setup page is a page which does not just serve one purpose.
+If the bot is in recovery mode, it puts firmware on the bot.
+If not, it will attempt to authenticate the bot.

 3. You should end up at a screen with an "ACTIVATE" button.
 Click on it.
     -   If it loads for a little bit then shows back up again, click on it again